Content last modified May 2023

 First published in 1899 as a small reference book for physicians and pharmacists, The Manual grew in size and scope to become one of the most widely used comprehensive medical resources for professionals and consumers.
 As the Manual evolved, it continually expanded the reach and depth of its offerings to reflect the mission of providing the best medical information of the day to a wide cross-section of users, including medical professionals and students, veterinarians and veterinary students, and consumers.

 We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information.
 And we believe that we have a responsibility to protect, preserve and share the best current medical information to enable more informed decisions, enhance relationships between patients and professionals, and improve health care outcomes around the world.

-As a sign of its deepened commitment to worldwide medical information access and improving global health, we are making the Merck Manuals (in North America) and MSD Manuals (in the remainder of the world) available for free in digital form in to professionals and patients.
+As a sign of its deepened commitment to worldwide medical information access and improving global health, we are making the Manuals available for free in digital form to professionals and patients.

 We have maintained a strong outreach to developing countries for decades.
 Through partnerships with organizations such as Books for Africa, we have donated more than 200,000 copies of the Manuals professional and home editions to nongovernmental organizations (NGOs) for distribution to physicians, nurses and community health workers throughout developing countries.

 In 2015, we embarked on our most far-reaching medical knowledge initiative to date, Global Medical Knowledge 2020.
 Through this worldwide project, The Manuals aim to make the best current medical information accessible by up to 3 billion professionals and patients around the world by 2020.
 As part of this project, all translations of the Manuals will be available online and kept current with the English version.